HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Bias reduction: Training on three models

-Instead of random shifts in time one might argue that different random multiplication factors which stretch or squeeze the light curves in time might work even better.
-Therefore, we tested different ranges for the random factors, namely, (0.95 to 1.05), (0.9 to 1.1), (0.85 to 1.15), (0.8 to 1.2), (0.7 to 1.3), (0.6 to 1.4), (0.5 to 1.5), and (0.2 to 1.8), where the factor 1 provides the light curves as shown in Figure \ref{fig: SN Ia models vs SNEMO}.
-We find that (0.7 to 1.3) works best to reduce biases in a similar way as shown in Figure \ref{fig: three models for training evaluating on single model test sets}.
-Nevertheless applying a FCNN and RF model trained on four theoretical models with the random multiplication factors to an empirical data set based on \texttt{SNEMO15} similar as in Section \ref{sec: Evaluation on SNEMO test set}, we find that even though the precision for the FCNN is roughly 0.05 days better as in Figure \ref{fig: SENOM15 test for DL and RF using filters iz} the FCNN still predicts substantial biases for the \texttt{SNEMO15} data set up to 0.5 days and is therefore not useful.
-Furthermore, the precision of the RF on the \texttt{SNEMO15} data set for the random shifts in time between [$-5$, 5] days (as shown in Figure \ref{fig: SENOM15 test for DL and RF using filters iz}) is roughly 0.2 days better than results from using random multiplication factors and therefore using the random shifts in time was a valuable choice.
+Instead of random shifts in time, one might argue that different random multiplication factors that stretch or squeeze the light curves in time might work even better.
+Therefore, we tested different ranges for the random factors, namely, (0.95 to 1.05), (0.9 to 1.1), (0.85 to 1.15), (0.8 to 1.2), (0.7 to 1.3), (0.6 to 1.4), (0.5 to 1.5), and (0.2 to 1.8), where the factor 1 provides the light curves as shown in Fig. \ref{fig: SN Ia models vs SNEMO}.
+We find that (0.7 to 1.3) works best to reduce biases in a similar way as shown in Fig. \ref{fig: three models for training evaluating on single model test sets}.
+Nevertheless applying a FCNN and RF model trained on four theoretical models with the random multiplication factors to an empirical data set based on \texttt{SNEMO15} similar as in Sect. \ref{sec: Evaluation on SNEMO test set}, we find that even though the precision for the FCNN is roughly 0.05 days better as in Fig. \ref{fig: SENOM15 test for DL and RF using filters iz} the FCNN still predicts substantial biases for the \texttt{SNEMO15} data set up to 0.5 days and is therefore not useful.
+Furthermore, the precision of the RF on the \texttt{SNEMO15} data set for the random shifts in time between [$-5$, 5] days (as shown in Fig. \ref{fig: SENOM15 test for DL and RF using filters iz}) is roughly 0.2 days better than results from using random multiplication factors and therefore using the random shifts in time was a valuable choice.